wz-dot/YOLOv5_carplate/README.md

 ## <div align="center">Note</div>

-It is just a simple application of YOLOv5 in carplate_detection.
+It is just a simple application of YOLOv5 in Carplate_Detection.

 ## <div align="center">Documentation</div>